Dzechko/euler_projects/README.md

-math problem solvin using python
+math problem solving using python